rust-lang/rfcs/0000-virtual-2.md

 # Detailed design

-Syntactically, we unify structs and enums (but not their keywords, but see 'alternatives', below) and allow nesting.
+Syntactically, we unify structs and enums and allow nesting.
 That means enums may have fields and structs may have variants.
 Both may have nested data; the keyword (`struct` or `enum`) is only required at the top level.
 Unnamed fields (tuple variants/tuple structs) are only allowed in leaf data.
 All existing uses are preserved.
-Some
-examples:
+Some examples:

 plain enum: